“Great is the art of beginning, but greater the art is of ending.”

 In the search for the covert principal theme, it proves critical to recognize that most of the Variations conclude with their beginning phrases sourced either from the countermelody, some variant of the Enigma Theme, or both.
 As most of the movements end with their beginning phrase, this insight strongly implies Elgar’s counterpoint between the Enigma Theme and the covert principal theme models this approach.
 That would mean the Enigma Theme’s counterpoint concludes with the covert theme’s opening phrase, and more decisively, that it begins with the covert theme’s final phrase.

-A preliminary mapping of Ein feste Burg with its original phrase structure (ABABCDEFB) "through and over" the Enigma Theme proved it was a perfect horizontal fit with the opening 17 measures.
+A preliminary mapping of Ein feste Burg with its original phrase structure (ABABCDEFB) “through and over” the Enigma Theme proved it was a perfect horizontal fit with the opening 17 measures.
 Even so, it produced unacceptable dissonances which precluded a credible counterpoint.
-When applying Elgar’s counterintuitive tact of mapping the covert Them in retrograde starting at the end of measure 19, a credible counterpoint between Ein feste Burg and the Enigma Theme emerges.
+When applying Elgar’s counterintuitive tact of mapping the covert Theme in retrograde starting at the end of measure 19, a viable counterpoint between Ein feste Burg and the Enigma Theme emerges.
 The use of retrograde motion in formulating a counterpoint sounds enigmatic as the covert Theme is played backward.

 Regarding the Enigma Theme Elgar wrote, “The drop in the seventh in the Theme (bars 3 and 4) should be observed.”
 For over a century no one could discern the cryptographic significance of that statement.
-Both the statement and the number seven are odd.
-By observing the seventh, Elgar was alluding to the importance of the seventh and final phrase of the covert principal theme (ABCDEFB) because it unpredictably marks the beginning of the counterpoint between the covert melody and the Enigma Theme.
+Both the statement and the number seven are decidedly odd.
+By observing the seventh, Elgar was alluding to the importance of the seventh and final phrase of the covert principal Theme (ABCDEFB) because it unpredictably marks the beginning of the counterpoint between the covert melody and the Enigma Theme.